Resource Library

 MEP Consortium Incentive Grants

-The MEP Consortium Incentive Grants are authorized by section 1308(d) of the Elementary and Secondary Education Act of 1965 (ESEA) as amended by the No Child Left Behind Act of 2001 (NCLB).
+The MEP Consortium Incentive Grants are authorized by section 1308(d) of the Elementary and Secondary Education Act of 1965 (ESEA).
 Through this program, the Department provides financial incentives to State Educational Agencies (SEAs) to participate in high quality consortia that improve the interstate or intrastate coordination of migrant education programs by addressing key needs of migratory children who have their education interrupted.

 Learn more about Consortium Incentive Grants.

-Instructional Services for Out-of-school and Secondary Youth (iSOSY) is a consortium of 18 states including Alabama, Arizona, Georgia, Illinois, Indiana, Iowa, Kansas (Lead State) Louisiana, Massachusetts, Michigan, Mississippi, Nebraska, New Mexico, New York, North Carolina, Pennsylvania, South Carolina, and Vermont.
+Innovative Strategies for Out-of-school and Secondary Youth (iSOSY) is a consortium of 18 states including Arizona, Colorado, Georgia, Illinois, Indiana, Iowa, Kansas (Lead State) Louisiana, Massachusetts, Michigan, Mississippi, Nebraska, New York, North Carolina, Pennsylvania, South Carolina, Texas, and Vermont.
 Migratory out-of-school youth (OSY) and secondary youth at-risk of dropping out experience substantial barriers to academic participation such as high mobility with numerous educational interruptions, limited English language skills, homelessness, inflexible work schedules, absence of a parent/guardian, and limited prior schooling.
-The goal of iSOSY is to increase state and staff capability to provide instruction that will improve the educational attainment of OSY and secondary students at-risk of dropping out. iSOSY has identified several measurable objectives that will guide the implementation of iSOSY to meet its goal with progress assessed through a rigorous formative and summative evaluation.
-Objectives include developing online delivery of instruction in self-paced, synchronous, and asynchronous formats; defining what migratory students need to know to participate successfully in alternative pathways to graduation; providing training and information about assessment materials to determine academic and English language skills; and providing goal setting/career awareness and personal wellness activities to support participation.
-The consortium also aims to support migratory youth to obtain an HSED or regular high school diploma.
-Finally, the consortium aims to increase knowledge and understanding of strategies for staff participating in iSOSY to promote graduation and attainment of postsecondary credentials appropriate for the needs of their students.
+The goal of iSOSY is to improve the delivery of MEP instructional services, with an emphasis on engagement and summer instruction, and to increase the educational attainment of OSY and secondary students at-risk of dropping out.
+The consortium will also work towards identifying the impacts of the COVID-19 pandemic and providing resources to assist states to address identified needs.
+Major activities related to objectives include providing online instruction in synchronous and asynchronous formats; ensuring OSY and at-risk secondary students have access to devices capable of accessing academic content; determining needs and goals through focus groups and goal-setting workshops; and providing training and information about assessment materials to determine initial academic and English language skills.
+Professional Learning Circles will ensure implementation of initiatives in states including Student Portal, summer youth academies, live lessons, certificates, goal setting, life skills, early learning development, and personal wellness.

 In the News